KoderKow/workspace/README.md

 ## Example scenario

-It’s a new day and a fresh RStudio session! 🥳
+Imagine it’s a brand new day, and you’re starting a fresh RStudio session! 🌟

+The workspace is clean and empty:

 ``` r
 ls()